 Scented candles in the air-Q test: pollutant development in the room air

-We investigated how the use of scented candles affects the room air.
-For this purpose, we started a practical experiment in a room of about 22 m².
+We investigated how the use of scented candles affects the indoor air.
+To do this, we started a practical experiment in a room measuring around 22 m².
 Before we lit the commercially available scented candles (Ikea tea lights with fragrance), we aired the room briefly.
-When the relevant measurement data showed a good starting point, we lit the 5 scented candles around 9:15 pm.
-We placed two candles directly next to the air-Q air meter and three others on a table.
-We let the experiment run until 11 pm.
+When the relevant measurement data showed a good starting point, we lit the 5 scented candles at around 9:15 pm.
+We placed two candles directly next to the air-Q air measuring device and three more on a table.
+We left the experiment running until 11 pm.

 Test results carbon monoxide development by scented candles